alpas/alpasdev/src/main/resources/docs/routing.md

 </span>

 The name of the method is actually optional.
-Alpas follows some conventions to determine what controller method to call on when a path matches — **index()** method is called for a `get` request, **store()** method is invoked for a `post` request, **delete** method is called for a `delete` request, and finally **update** method is invoked for a `patch` request.
+Alpas follows some convenntions to determine what controller method to call on when a path matches — **index()** method is called for a `get` request, **store()** method is invoked for a `post` request, **delete** method is called for a `delete` request, and finally **update** method is invoked for a `patch` request.